About insect bites and insect stings

 - Put a cold pack on the area to reduce swelling.

-Relief from itching caused by wasp stings
+Relief from an itch caused by wasp stings

 - Use calamine lotion, menthol moisturisers, or gels and sprays with aluminium sulphate.